hurrian/ea9500_openwrt/README.md

 $ ./scripts/feeds install -a
 ```
 ### Step 2
-The custom ``board.d`` configuration overlay needs to be enabled by using the [custom files](https://openwrt.org/docs/guide-developer/build-system/use-buildsystem#custom_files) feature of the OpenWrt buildroot.
+The custom configuration overlay needs to be enabled by using the [custom files](https://openwrt.org/docs/guide-developer/build-system/use-buildsystem#custom_files) feature of the OpenWrt buildroot.
 While in your buildroot directory (ex. ``~/openwrt``), run the following command:

 ```